-Not having the right outsourcing contract can cost your company fortune!
+Not having a fool-proof outsourcing contract can cost your company fortune!

 Don’t believe us?